 Here’s one of my favorite email management tools: Boomerang!

-Boomerang temporarily removes an email from your inbox and asks when you want to see it again.
-When your chosen reminder time arrives, Boomerang will bring that message back to the top of your emails, marked unread.
+Boomerang is an add-on that, among other things, will temporarily remove an email from your inbox and ask when you want to see it again.
+When your chosen reminder time arrives, Boomerang will bring that message back to the top of your inbox, marked unread.
 It’s like an automated personal assistant for your inbox!

 It’s incredibly convenient for following up on important threads, bringing event details to the top of your inbox when they approach, and so much more.

 Let’s declutter!
-Actions to tidy your contacts right now:
+Actions to tidy your email inbox right now:

 5 Actions to Tame your Email Inbox.
 Schedule Time.
 Unsubscribe.
 Communicate your boundaries.
 Send less email.
 Turn off notifications.